|Undergraduate Studies Home|

 Double Major in Mathematics and SAS (Statistics and Actuarial Science)

 Students may double major in Mathematics and SAS.
-To do so, a student must satisfy all requirements for both majors, with the additional requirement that STAT courses cannot be used to fulfill the Mathematics elective requirements.
+To do so, a student must satisfy all requirements for both majors, with the additional requirement that STAT courses used for the STAT major (STAT 5511, 5531, 5571, 5572) cannot be used to fulfill the Mathematics elective requirements.
 Note that there is still substantial overlap between the two majors; the core courses for both majors are almost identical.
 Most students will need to take four additional 3-credit electives (at 4xxx or 5xxx level) to be able to change a Statistics major to a double major in Mathematics and Statistcs.
-These 12 elective credits, along with 4 credits for Calculus III (required for Statistics majors) combine to fulfill the 16 elective requirement for the Mathematics major.
+These 12 elective credits, along with 3 credits for STAT 3612 (required for Statistics majors) combine to fulfill the 15 elective requirement for the Mathematics major.
 For the catalog descripiton, follow this link and scroll to the bottom of the page under Double Majors Only.

 Minor in Mathematics